 The next stage is cutting a calyx out of some green paste.
 I’ll make sure the edges are cut cleanly, and then instead of using scissors to cut the sides of the calyx, I’ll use a knife.
 Refer to Video at 25:28

-I’m threading the wire of the bud through the center of the calyx that I’ve painted it with glue.
+I’m threading the bud’s wire through the center of the calyx that I’ve painted it with glue.
 Refer to Video at 26:00

 Then pushing the calyx up the wire, I’ll mold it around the bud.